ekko solar panels

 Off-grid RVing has come a long way in recent years.
 With larger tanks, better solar capabilities, and more efficient systems, RVers are boondocking longer and enjoying it even more!

 Winnebago continues to innovate and find ways to make it easier to camp longer without hookups.
-In this guide, we’re sharing some of Winnebago’s most recent solar offerings in the latest RV models and why these upgrades will improve the way you RV.
+In this guide, we’re sharing some of Winnebago’s solar offerings and why these upgrades will improve the way you RV.

 As you browse Winnebago’s latest RV lineup, you will notice some key trends when it comes to solar.
 These upgrades are based on owner requests for more power and improved efficiencies.
 Here are some of the top features to lookout for as you shop for your next RV …